Getting stuck waiting for people outside your Scrum Team? Some examples of how to handle this situation.

 - Start working with the other departments to clear work more quickly – In a Kanban oriented world, teams swarm downstream blockages.
 This would definitely be a good idea in our case.

-Were I coaching John, I would get him to setup the Kanban tracking wall with the other teams and departments so that the entire company gets a view of where the work stands.
+Were I coaching Steve, I would get him to setup the Kanban tracking wall with the other teams and departments so that the entire company gets a view of where the work stands.
 I would invite people from each group to come update the wall every couple of days.
 By getting their involvement in set up and tracking, people from the other teams (i.e. Security and Networking) will appreciate that the data reflects their world and they will be more open to acting on the data.
-In addition, John (and his team) will gain greater insight into what is affecting Networks and Security – perhaps the company was suffering from a Denial of Service attack at the end of June and for a few days both teams were pulled from reviewing to handle the operational problem.
+In addition, Steve (and his team) will gain greater insight into what is affecting Networks and Security – perhaps the company was suffering from a Denial of Service attack at the end of June and for a few days both teams were pulled from reviewing to handle the operational problem.

 The team might also discover that they’re found to frequently be violating security practices.
 In this case, mentoring from Security might increase the team’s level of skill in this area, and reduce time spent in the review phase.
 Very often in cases like this, cross-training the team (see: The Team Gets Bottlenecked) to help reduce the downstream bottleneck will help, however we won’t know until we’ve gathered data and worked with the other teams to find out what the real problem is.